 D-Day Conneaut began in 1999 when a small group of reenactors set out to "relive the day" of the Normandy invasion the beach at Conneaut Park.
 Initially, this was not a public event, though park visitors had the opportunity to watch the reenactment from the bluff overlooking the beach.
 Today D-Day Ohio's all volunteer staff works year around to make D-Day Conneaut the largest and most historically accurate D-Day Living History Reenactment in the country.
 Thank you to all our reenactors and volonteers that work so hard to make this event possible.
+All staff members are encouraged to review the staff and volunteer code of conduct regulations prior to participation at the event.

 A 25 year plus veteran of living history, Betsy has actively participated in event management for over 60 various living history events and is a frequent speaker at early 19th century living history conferences.
 Betsy has assisted with D-Day Conneaut since 2006.
 Captivated by the heroism of combat photographers in WWII and the impact of photography and motion picture art on the war effort, she recreates a WWII era photo lab at several events.
 Also interested in women's contributions in warfare, she frequently portrays a US army nurse.